luhmann/daenen-react/README.md

 2. In a new terminal run `npm run test-debug`
 3. Go to the url as display by node-inspector and debug away

+### End-to-End Tests

+There is a very small e2e-suite that ensures basic info is present on the page and site navigation works.

+1. Make sure the setup is running `npm start`
+2. `npm run test-e2e`

 # Technologies

 * react + react-router